eleduck/eleduck-camp/courses/w2/task1.md

 -  Why do they offer you the job? answer following three questions
       - Can you do the job?   （technical skills）
       I have more than 10 years of java experience, and I am very familiar with core java.
-I have a lot of experience in muti-thread programming.
+I have a lot of experience in multithreading programming.
 I have always been concerned about the new features of JDK, such as the loom project.
 I also have a lot of experience in MySQL and time-series databases.
 I believe I can do this job.
       - Are you good fit for the team  （soft skills）
       I have 3 years of working experience in agile teams, and I am familiar with how agile teams work, so I can integrate into the team relatively quickly.
       - Do they like you   （Interest）